Q. Do I have to pay to register?

 Q. Do I have to pay to be included in the ranking?

-Q. Do I have to purchase the FT 1000: Asia-Pacific’s Fastest Growing Companies 2018 licence in order to point out or make reference to my place in the rankings?
+Q. Do I have to purchase the FT 1000: Asia-Pacific’s High-Growth Companies 2018 licence in order to point out or make reference to my place in the rankings?

 Q. Is the creation of the FT 1000 ranking commissioned and paid for by customers?

 A. No, this project has two revenue sources: revenues from licence fees, as outlined above, and advertisements in ft.com/special-reports where the ranking will be published (in full online) alongside FT articles on company growth trends and profiles.
 The special report, to appear as part of the FT in print and online, is an independent piece of journalism written and commissioned by FT journalists, drawing where relevant on the data collected for the ranking.